 “We see about 2,200 claims per day during an average January winter,” says Chris Zimmer, senior vice president of Claims Field Operations for Erie Insurance.
-“This January, we saw almost 3,000 claims per day.
-Many of them were due to frozen water pipes.”

 The Insurance Institute for Business & Home Safety says a burst pipe can cause more than $5,000 in water damage.
 That’s because the damage can be extensive.